Preserving fermionic statistics for single-particle approximations in microscopic quantum master equations

-In Figure~\ref{fig:benzene-broken}, we compare unconstrained dynamics for the RME, UME, and ULE, using different clustering approaches for the UME in (a) and (b).
+In Figure~\ref{fig:benzene-broken}, we compare unconstrained dynamics for the RME, UME, and ULE, using different clustering approaches for the UME in (a) and (b), showing the populations of spatial orbitals for simplicity.
 In Fig.~\ref{fig:benzene-broken}~(a), no clustering is used such that it reduces to the secular, or Davies, equation, resulting in good agreement with the RME and ULE.
-In Fig.~\ref{fig:benzene-broken}~(b), we use a clustering threshold of 0.091 Eh to group the transitions $|0\rangle\leftrightarrow|1\rangle$ and $|0\rangle\leftrightarrow|2\rangle$ with $|3\rangle\leftrightarrow|5\rangle$ and $|4\rangle\leftrightarrow|5\rangle$.
-In this case, the dynamics governed by the UME are slightly slower than the RME and ULE, suggesting that this clustering is not ideal for a spectral density width of $0.01$ Eh.
+In Fig.~\ref{fig:benzene-broken}~(b), we create two clusters: the first containing the transitions $|0\rangle\leftrightarrow|1\rangle$ , $|0\rangle\leftrightarrow|2\rangle$, $|3\rangle\leftrightarrow|5\rangle$, and $|4\rangle\leftrightarrow|5\rangle$, and the second containing the transitions $|1\rangle\leftrightarrow|3\rangle$ , $|1\rangle\leftrightarrow|4\rangle$, $|2\rangle\leftrightarrow|3\rangle$, and $|2\rangle\leftrightarrow|4\rangle$.
+Noting that the transitions in the second cluster are degenerate, while the transitions in the first cluster were grouped using a threshold of 0.091 a.u.
+In this case, the dynamics governed by the UME are slightly slower than the RME and ULE, suggesting that this clustering is not ideal for a spectral density width of $0.01$ a.u..
 This highlights that the determination of clustering thresholds can be nontrivial for practical implementation of the UME.

-As shown in both Fig.~\ref{fig:benzene-broken}~(a) and (b), naive application of the RME, UME, and ULE drives six electrons into the same energy level at 50 K. This is unphysical for fermions and is consistent with violation of the constraints which are,